WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/hobot_codec.md

 ## Usage

-Taking JPEG encoding as an example, this section explains how to obtain NV12 format image data from a camera or image publishing tool, compress and encode it as JPEG, and preview the image on a PC via a web interface.
+Taking JPEG encoding as an example, this section explains how to obtain NV12 format image data from a camera or image publishing tool, compress and encode it as JPEG, and preview the image on a PC via web.

 1. Obtain YUV data and start JPEG encoding:

-    **Horizon RDK Platform**
+    **Horizon RDK**

     Log in to the Horizon RDK via SSH and use `mipi_cam` as the data source.
 Configure `hobot_codec` to input NV12 format and output JPEG format.
 Modify `mipi_cam` to the actual sensor model being used.